onthegomap/planetiler-examples/README.md

 java -cp planetiler.jar Power.java --download
 ```

-It should create a file `power.pmtiles` that you can inspect with https://protomaps.github.io/PMTiles/.
+It should create a file `power.pmtiles` showing powerlines in Rhode Island that you can inspect with https://protomaps.github.io/PMTiles/.

 ## IDE Setup